-Cost of Attendance and Resource PlannerWhether the plan to pay for college has been years in the making or it is a conversation that's just beginning, there are many options available to make earning a college degree a reality.
+Cost & Resource PlannerWhether the plan to pay for college has been years in the making or it is a conversation that's just beginning, there are many options available to make earning a college degree a reality.

-The most important part of planning to attend college is to understand the costs, and make certain that the necessary financing is in place to pay your costs on time and assure the long term financial impacts are well considered and fully understood prior to enrollment.
+Prior to enrollment, it's important to understand the costs, make certain the necessary financing is in place to pay your bill on time, and consider the long term financial impacts.

 If you invested in a college savings plan such as a 529 or prepaid college plan,